Homicide suspect was days away from serving jail time for sexual assault

 It's a haunting timeline.

 That previous offense was a misdemeanor sexual assault.
-The victim in that case says she regrets the delays that were granted to Shadler (the case stretched over nearly three years).
-She believes the young woman who was killed would not have died had the reluctant Shadler not been allowed to string out the case.
+The victim in that case says she regrets the delays that were granted to Schadler (the case stretched over nearly three years).
+She believes the young woman who was killed would not have died had the reluctant Schadler not been allowed to string out the case.

 "I don't really feel justice was served," Shayna Duncan said.
 "My detective did every single thing they could to speed it up.
 It was just every single excuse in the book was used (to delay the case).
 I truly feel if my case was settled a month earlier, or even a week, he would be in jail and this woman would be alive."

-Quesada's body was on a couch in Shadler's bedroom, a front office which served for the playing of video games and featured multiple TV monitors on the wall.
-All of the monitors, according to Shadler's arrest affidavit, were shattered.
+Quesada's body was on a couch in Schadler's bedroom, a front office which served for the playing of video games and featured multiple TV monitors on the wall.
+All of the monitors, according to Schadler's arrest affidavit, were shattered.
 One had a hammer sticking out of it.

 Investigators at the scene presumed Quesada died after being struck in the head with the same hammer, per the affidavit.

-Hours later, Shadler wrecked his grandmother's Kia in Castle Rock.
+Hours later, Schadler wrecked his grandmother's Kia in Castle Rock.
 He ran from the crash scene, according to a spokesperson from Castle Rock PD.
-Realizing the crashed car was related to a homicide case on the other side of the metro area, officers eventually located Shadler in downtown and took him into custody.
+Realizing the crashed car was related to a homicide case on the other side of the metro area, officers eventually located Schadler in downtown and took him into custody.

 Duncan, meanwhile, testified in a deposition.
-In retrospect, it wasn't fair, she said, since Shadler never did take the stand to account for his actions.
+In retrospect, it wasn't fair, she said, since Schadler never did take the stand to account for his actions.

 "It's really hard to go through this justice system," Duncan said.
 "It was excruciating.
 I understand why people someone wouldn't want to go through it."